<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1445766125727251&amp;ev=PageView&amp;noscript=1">

 Sports Nutrition

 Sports supplements are now found everywhere.
-The industry is continually evolving and innovating, and the ever-growing range of products continue to make claims ranging from revolutionizing your health to enabling sporting potential.
+The industry is continually evolving and innovating, and the ever-growing range of products continues to make claims ranging from revolutionizing your health to enabling sporting potential.

 Creatine supplementation is an area that is widely studied and speculated as stated above.
-With the results of these studies it is clear the effects of creatine supplementation helping muscle mass as well as hydration, but the water content of muscles does not necessarily correlate to strength without proper training along side creatine supplementation.
+With the results of these studies, it is clear the effects of creatine supplementation help muscle mass as well as hydration, but the water content of muscles does not necessarily correlate to strength without proper training alongside creatine supplementation.

 When considering muscle creatine levels, natural creatine will clearly not produce high enough creatine levels.
 Sports supplementation will help with that, creating higher creatine levels.

-Looking for more information about creatine and how it can help you accomplish your goals?
+Looking for more information about creatine HCL or creatine monohydrate and how creatine can help you accomplish your goals?
 Read our complete Guide to Creatine.